 Filed a criminal referral against you.

-Man, you're gonna have to leave.
+Man, you're going to have to leave.

 All right, James Comey was doing a book signing yesterday.

-Laura Loomer uh confronted him, uh well known.
+Laura Loomer confronted him, well-known.

 When did we first meet Laura?

-And uh so she went.
+And so she went.

-You know, the thing is that is really the key question.
+You know, the thing is, that is really the key question.

-And that is an unverified, uncorroborated, salacious dossier, uh foreign national Christopher Steele puts together, uses Russian sources, Hillary pays it by funneling money through Perkins couie so that they don't see it as the expense that it is, and then they pay fusion GPS, etc.
+Hillary pays it by funneling money through Perkins Cooey so they don't see it as the expense that it is.

 You can't make this stuff up.